Best Note-Taking Apps 2021

 If your goal is to get from point A to point B, any car or public transportation should do.
 And if we’re being honest, most have spent the home office lockdown working in comfortable clothes rather than their elegant business attire.
 So choose what fits best according to your requirements, usability, and personality.

-Have a particular favorite that didn’t make it into our list?
+Have a particular favourite that didn’t make it into our list?
 We’re also curious to find out how and what you use your note app for.
 Let us know in the comments!

 Jessica and the Zenkit Team